 This activity received funding from the Department of Industry and Science as part of the Energy Efficiency Information Grants Program.

-The SCLAA Energy Efficiency Tool provides:
+SCLAA Receives Energy Efficiency Information Grant

 The Supply Chain and Logistics Association of Australia (SCLAA) is Australia’s strongest association for Supply Chain and Logistics SME’s, professionals and practitioners.